-updateinfo is actually what does most of the hardwork for generate including all of the database interactions.
-If called via generate, the icons will be made first - if called directly, no icon manipulations will be undertaken.
-When the placement manager wants to do two passes of the updateinfo process (in order to merge in model attributes and add additional models), it normally uses the direct updateinfo first and only generates the icons on the second pass through.
+wacsupdinfo is actually what does most of the hardwork for wacsgenimg including all of the database interactions.
+If called via wacsgenimg, the icons will be made first - if called directly, no icon manipulations will be undertaken.
+When the placement manager wants to do two passes of the wacsupdinfo process (in order to merge in model attributes and add additional models), it normally uses the direct wacsupdinfo first and only generates the icons on the second pass through (using wacsgenimg instead.